jss367/jss367.github.io/_posts/2022-07-06-test-set-metrics-on-unbalanced-datasets-part-ii.md

 Just under a quarter of the data are of people with salaries above 50k.
-That's unbalanced but for this we want to look at a much more extreme example.
+That's unbalanced but for this, we want to look at a much more extreme example.
 We'll make it so that people in the >50K class are really rare.

 Caveat: If I was really trying to build an algorithm to classify this data, I would go over the data in great detail.
 I can already see that education is listed as 11th in one case and HS-grad in another, so it needs to be cleaned up.
-But in this case I'm going to ignore all of that and jump right to encoding the data so it can be used in a model.
+But in this case, I'm going to ignore all of that and jump right to encoding the data so it can be used in a model.
 It would also be good practice to split off test data before doing label encoding, but we'll skip that as well.

 ```python